qiskit-community/qiskit-machine-learning/README.md

 [TorchConnector](https://qiskit.org/documentation/machine-learning/stubs/qiskit_machine_learning.connectors.TorchConnector.html#qiskit_machine_learning.connectors.TorchConnector),
 which allows users to integrate all of our quantum neural networks directly into the [PyTorch](https://pytorch.org) open source machine learning library.
-Thanks to Qiskit’s gradient framework, this includes automatic differentiation - the overall gradients computed by [PyTorch](https://pytorch.org) during the backpropagation take into account quantum neural networks, too.
+Thanks to Qiskit’s gradient algorithms, this includes automatic differentiation - the overall gradients computed by [PyTorch](https://pytorch.org) during the backpropagation take into account quantum neural networks, too.
 The flexible design also allows the building of connectors